twitchard/blog/posts/2022-09-23-system-dynamics-schmystem-dynamics.markdown

   * [pride of workmanship](https://en.wikipedia.org/wiki/Pride_of_workmanship)
   * [interactive tools](2022-08-30-short-feedback.html)

 These things are not really subject to stock and flow analysis.
-So I fear claiming stock and flow analysis is an important skill for software leaders amounts to deemphasizing them.
+I am afraid that expositing stock and flow analysis as a tool for engineering leaders without this context paints a distorted picture of what leadership is.

-## Example: The Theory of Constraints
+## Example 2: The Theory of Constraints

 I occasionally see software writers mention ["The Theory of Constraints"](https://en.wikipedia.org/wiki/Theory_of_constraints).
 This comes from a book "The Goal", a work of fiction about a manufacturing plant, which I haven't read, but I have read ["The Phoenix Project"](https://www.goodreads.com/book/show/17255186-the-phoenix-project), which I understand is a knock-off of "The Goal" but in a software setting.
 It's a novel, where the authors invent a fictional dysfunctional company that is only able to fix its problems by applying the particular techniques the author wishes to advance.
 I recommend this book, too.
 It's thoughtful and entertaining, although I'm not sure I agree with the authors' agenda.